o0x2a/viaplay-trailer/Readme.md

 ## How to setup?
-Just extract the project files from the archive in a folder, on use git-clone to get a copy from the repository, then run `npm install` to install the dependencies, and then you can start the server using command `npm start`.
+Just extract the project files from the archive in a folder, or use `git clone` command to get a copy of the repository, then run `npm install` to install the dependencies.
+After all package were installed you can run the server using `npm start` command.
 You can also run the test suits with command `npm test`.

-After starting the server on the local machine the API endpoint is accessible at `http://localhost/api` (accepts POST requests).
+After starting the server on the local machine the API endpoint is accessible at `http://localhost:3000/api` (accepts POST requests).

-You can see the demo at `http://localhost/demo`, or alternatively use `curl` in termial to try it out.
+You can see the demo at `http://localhost:3000/demo`, or alternatively use `curl` in termial to try it out.
 ```bash
 curl -H 'Content-Type: application/json' -d '{"movie_resource_url":"https://content.viaplay.se/web-se/film/lucy-2014"}' http://localhost:3000/api